Geisha: Kyoto

 The hanamachi in Kyoto are known for their adherence to tradition and high prestige, with the image of a Kyoto maiko typifying that of geisha culture within wider Japanese and international society.

 In Kyoto, the different hanamachi – known as the lit. 'five' hanamachi (gokagai) – are seen as unofficially ranked.
-Gion Kobu, Ponto-chō and Kamishichiken are seen as the most prestigious, with Gion Kobu at the top; below these three are Gion Higashi and Miyagawa-chō.
+Gion Kobu (祇園甲部), Ponto-chō (先斗町) and Kamishichiken (上七軒) are seen as the most prestigious, with Gion Kobu at the top; below these three are Gion Higashi (祇園東) and Miyagawa-chō (宮川町).
 The more prestigious hanamachi are frequented by powerful businessmen and politicians.

-In the 1970s, the geisha districts in Kyoto were known as the lit. 'six' hanamachi (rōkkagai), as the district of Shimabara was still officially active as a geisha district, as well as hosting tayū reenactors; however, no geisha are active in Shimabara in the 21st century, despite modern tayū continuing to work there.
+In the 1970s, the geisha districts in Kyoto were known as the lit. 'six' hanamachi (rōkkagai), as the district of Shimabara (島原) was still officially active as a geisha district, as well as hosting tayū reenactors; however, no geisha are active in Shimabara in the 21st century, despite modern tayū continuing to work there.

 Niigata

 The northern city of Niigata has its own geisha tradition, which dates to the Edo period.
 The geisha in Niigata are known as geigi.
-The Furumachi neighbourhoood is the place where most ochaya are located, with places such as the Nabechaya.
+The Furumachi neighbourhood is the place where most ochaya are located, with places such as the Nabechaya.

 The Niigata geigi are known for holding more flexible rules and traditions than other geisha districts in Japan, leading to the district's revival in the modern day, following a period of decline in the 1980s.